litecanvas/plugin-asset-loader/README.md

   // Sets the crossOrigin property for some assets
   // See: https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin
-  crossOrigin: string | null, // default: "anonymous" })
+  crossOrigin: string | null, // default: "anonymous"

+  // If `true` (default) load all sounds using "canplay" event.
+  // If `false` load all sounds using "oncanplaythrough" event.
+  allowSoundInterruptions: boolean,
+})
 ```